-A US subsidiary of the Company is currently involved in a Fair Labour Standards Act collective action ("FLSA") lawsuit.
-The parties are readying themselves for depositions and mandatory mediation.
-The Texas court has indicated that if litigation is to proceed, the court proceedings would occur in August of this year.
-Other claims and litigation that the Company is involved in arise in the normal course of business.
-The outcome of the FLSA matter and the normal course legal matters are uncertain and there can be no assurances that such matters will be resolved in Pason's favour, however, the Company does not currently believe that the outcome of any pending or threatened proceedings related to these or other matters, or the amounts which the Company may be required to pay by reason thereof, would individually or in the aggregate have a material adverse impact on its financial position, results of operations, or liquidity.
+The Company is involved in various claims and litigation arising in the normal course of business.
+While the outcome of these matters is uncertain and there can be no assurance that such matters will be resolved in Pason's favour, the Company does not currently believe that the outcome of any pending or threatened proceedings related to these or other matters, or the amounts which the Company may be required to pay by reason thereof, would individually or in the aggregate have a material adverse impact on its financial position, results of operations, or liquidity.